Consent is a Third Option

 There is another option

-The Consent Principle means that a decision has been made when none of the circle members has any significant objection to it; i.e. when no one can identify a risk that the group cannot afford to take.
+The Consent Principle means that a decision has been made when none of the participants in the decision have any significant objections to it; i.e. when no one can identify a risk that the group cannot afford to take.
 Those risks typically involve conflicts with the stated purpose or strategies, or the creation of conditions that would make it very difficult for a member to perform his or her role.
 Under those conditions, the group or person would be out of their range of tolerance.

 An objection is supported by reasons that can be understood by other members.
 The intent is to understand those reasons and to find solutions that address the objection and bring the group back within its range of tolerance.